 CHRISTMAS DECOR IN SAN FRANCISCO: 2940 Pacific Avenue

 San Francisco’s Pacific Heights neighborhood is not only home to palatial mansions looking over the ocean and well coiffed gardens, but also some really understated and elegant holiday decor.
 This house on 2940 Pacific Avenue sure knows how to get into the Nutcracker Christmas mood!

 How to get there from downtown San Francisco: Take the Muni Route 5 bus (Ocean Beach) and transfer to Route 24 (Jackson and Fillmore) at McAllister and Divisadero stop.
 Get down at Divisadero and Jackson and walk about 5 mins.

-CHRISTMAS DECORATIONS IN SAN FRANCISCO: Irving Street and 6th Ave
+BEST SAN FRANCISCO CHRISTMAS LIGHTS: Irving Street and 6th Ave

 In my quest for some of the most beautiful Christmas lights and decorations in San Francisco, I found this adorable holiday decor on a homefront in the Inner Sunset neighborhood.
 It is on 6th Avenue, right across the street from “The Yellow Submarine” store at Irving and 6th.
 I especially loved the giant Christmas baubles!